PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Function-Parameter
   Placeholders in the function declaration for the arguments that will be passed in.
 The parameter is the local variable name within the function body associated with the corresponding argument’s value.

+Function-Parameters
+  Placeholders in the function declaration for the arguments that will be passed in.
+The parameter is the local variable name within the function body associated with the corresponding argument’s value.

 Functional Programming
   Programming paradigm that constructs programmes using functions.
 A declarative model of programming emphasising "what to do" rather than "how to do it."

 Function Prototype
   Function Declaration

+Function Templates
+  Function templates are similar to class templates but define a family of functions

 Function-type
   Combination of the return type and arguments' type. e.g. `int(double, string, int)`.